AR0Z/AR0Z/README.md

 <p>Hello 👋, my name is Germain, 22 years old!
-I'm a student in computer science at the IESN Henallux in Namur and I'm a big fan of computer development.
+I'm a student IT oriented application development at the IESN Henallux in Namur and I'm a big fan of computer development.
 I'm particularly interested in website creation and in the different programming languages.</p>

 <h4>Connect with me :</h4>
 <a href="https://www.linkedin.com/in/germain-duchene/" target="_blank"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?style=for-the-badge&logo=linkedin&logoColor=white" /></a>